-Upon conclusion of the review, three (3) members of the Review Board will deliberate in closed session to determine whether the responding party is responsible or not responsible for the policy violation(s) in question.
-The board will base its determination(s) on a preponderance of the evidence standard (i.e., that it is more likely than not that the responding party committed each alleged violation).
-If a majority of the board finds a responding party or organization responsible, the board will recommend appropriate sanctions.
+Upon conclusion of the review, three (3) members of the Review Board will deliberate in closed session to determine whether the Responding Party is responsible or not responsible for the policy violation(s) in question.
+The board will base its determination(s) on a preponderance of the evidence standard (i.e., that it is more likely than not that the Responding Party committed each alleged violation).
+If a majority of the board finds a Responding Party or organization responsible, the board will recommend appropriate sanctions.

-The Chair will prepare a written decision and deliver it to the Director of Safety and Equal Opportunity, detailing the recommended finding, the information cited by the panel in support of its recommendation and any information the board excluded from its consideration and why.
+The Chair will prepare a written decision and deliver it to the Title IX Coordinator, detailing the recommended finding, the information cited by the panel in support of its recommendation and any information the board excluded from its consideration and why.
 The decision should conclude with any recommended sanctions.
-This decision should not exceed two (2) pages in length and must be submitted to the Title IX Coordinator within two (2) days of the end of deliberations, unless the Director of Safety and Equal Opportunity grants an extension.
+This decision should not exceed two (2) pages in length and must be submitted to the Title IX Coordinator within two (2) days of the end of deliberations, unless the Title IX Coordinator grants an extension.

-The Director of Safety and Equal Opportunity will finalize the recommendations and will inform the parties of the final determination - both the finding(s) and applicable sanction(s) within three (3) days of the Review, without significant time delay between notifications.
+The Title IX Coordinator will finalize the recommendations and will inform the parties of the final determination - both the finding(s) and applicable sanction(s) within three (3) days of the Review, without significant time delay between notifications.
 Notification will be made in writing and may be delivered by one or more of the following methods: in person; mailed to the local or permanent address of the parties as indicated in official University records; or emailed to the parties' University -issued email account.
-Once mailed, emailed and/or received in-person, notice will be presumptively delivered.
-The notification of outcome will specify the finding on each alleged policy violation, any sanctions that may result which the University is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent the University is permitted to share under state or federal law.
-The notice will also include information on when the results are considered by the University to be final, any changes that occur prior to finalization and any appeals options that are available.
+Once mailed, emailed and/or received inperson, notice will be presumptively delivered.
+The notification of outcome will specify the finding on each alleged policy violation, any sanctions that may result which Herzing University is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent Herzing University is permitted to share under state or federal law.
+The notice will also include information on when the results are considered by Herzing University to be final, any changes that occur prior to finalization and any appeals options that are available.